-Commissions paid to brokers for portfolio transactions for the period ended December 31, 2021 are disclosed in the statements of comprehensive income (loss).
+Commissions paid to brokers for portfolio transactions for the years ended December 31, 2021 and 2020 are disclosed in the statements of comprehensive income (loss).

-There were no soft dollar commissions paid during the period ended December 31, 2021.
+There were no soft dollar commissions paid during the years ended December 31, 2021 and 2020.